Flagstaff Arizona’s Restaurant Scene: The Most Overrated & Underrated Choices

 So if you are feeling adventurous and want to try something new, you’ll want to bypass the chains in favor of one of the numerous local options, ranging from almost anything imaginable, from Japanese sushi, to lively sports bars, to Italian restaurants.
 As in all touristy areas, restaurants can be a hit or miss.
 There are many overrated restaurants, as well as hidden gems which you probably would never have heard about during your short stay.

 To help you navigate through the many choices, I’ve devised a helpful list of 5 restaurants to check out, as well as 5 overrated experience which I recommend skipping.
 After all, why should you waste any of your limited time?
 Below, you will find a diverse list of options to suit every budget and taste.
 Enjoy the list and be sure to tell me some of your favorite Flagstaff restaurants!

 Below are 5 great local restaurants worth visiting.
 Update: Unfortunately, Picazzo’s has closed.
 There is another location in nearby Sedona.

 Picazzo’s Organic Italian Kitchen

 The food here is absolutely delicious, whether or not you have any dietary restrictions.
-I highly recommend visiting during the daily “Healthy Hours” special (daily from 3-6pm) where appetizers are priced 1/2 off.
+Definitely visit during “Healthy Hours” (daily from 3-6pm) when appetizers are priced 1/2 off.
 The spinach artichoke dip, hummus plate, and cheesy bread are all outstanding!
 If you are looking for something a bit more filling, the Butternut Squash Ravioli topped with a creamy Alfredo (dairy-free also available) is an excellent choice.
 And do not pass up on dessert – they have the most delicious cookie and brownie cakes!